 Spouted pouches, gusseted stand-up sacks, and other flexible packaging alternatives are increasingly replacing hard-sided bottles and rigid containers, responding to users’ needs and changing the packaging landscape.
 The durable options are less expensive to transport than heavier counterparts, and breakage during shipment can also be reduced, by incorporating the right barriers into each pouch.

-Reducing package weight and using eco-friendly materials both represent sustainable strategies capable of reducing costs for producers and progressive packagers.
+Reducing package weight and using eco-friendly materials represent sustainable strategies capable of reducing costs for producers and progressive packagers.

 Packaging Life Cycle